 • Water Safety at Little Fishes Swimming School

-Every child needs to know how to swim in order to survive in and around water.
-Swimming lessons should be a compulsory and non-negotiable part of every child’s education.
+Every person needs to know how to swim in order to survive in and around water.
+Swimming lessons should be a compulsory and non-negotiable part of everyone's education.
 This is one extra mural activity which is not an extravagance, but rather one of the best investments you will ever make.
 The latest statistics for drowning in South Africa show a substantial increase, with over 600 reported and recorded cases each year.

-Little Fishes has 33 years experience and we are passionate about teaching and allowing children the ability to explore the wonders of water.
+Little Fishes has been in the industry since 1986 and we are passionate about teaching and allowing people the ability to explore the wonders of water.

 • Swimming Qualifications